-Only the acting Title IX Representative(s)/Coordinator receives anonymous reports.
+Only the Title IX Coordinator receives anonymous reports.
 Upon receipt, a review of a report is done to determine if a trend or pattern may be apparent.
 And if so, appropriate steps are determined to address safety or other concerns, compliant with any federal and state obligations, including individual internal remedies and/or external investigation by proper authorities.
-Anonymously reported crimes meeting the definition of a Clery Act crime are included in the ASR's crime statistics; which do not contain any personally identifiable information.
+Anonymously reported crimes meeting the definition of a Clery Act crime are included in the ASR's crime statistics, which do not contain any personally identifiable information.